BrandonDHaskell/know-your-government/README.md

 To build out this project, we used the CSS framework Bulma.
 Bulma is a free and open-source CSS framework that is used to create responsive and modern web designs.
 It is based on Flexbox to create easy and responsive grid layouts.

 We used a range of pre-designed UI elements, such as forms, buttons, heros, and modals, that were easily customized to fit the needs of our project.
 We primarily relied on the classes associated with layouts, `tiles` and `columns`, however, we also styled some elements of the page such like the buttons and modals.
+Thanks to the built in repsonsiveness, we only needed a few media queries to obtain our desired styling.

 ## Bonus Features